OpenEvalProject/evals/manuscripts/elife-97228/v1/manuscript.md

 ## Results

-## N-terminal acetylation enhances SV clustering induced by α-syn
+### N-terminal acetylation enhances SV clustering induced by α-syn

 In this study, we sought to investigate whether N-acetylation could modulate α-syn’s function in promoting SV clustering.
 Firstly, we prepared recombinant N-terminally acetylated α-syn (Ac-α-syn) as well as unmodified α-syn (un-α-syn).
 N-terminal acetylation leads to a significant chemical shift perturbation of the first nine residues and H50 of α-syn in the solution nuclear magnetic resonance (NMR) spectrum (Figure 1a, left panel).
 Intriguingly, in-cell NMR experiments show that all of the un-α-syn is N-terminally acetylated once it is delivered into HEK-293T cells by electroporation (Figure 1a, right panel), which is consistent with a previous report (Theillet et al., 2016).
 This result confirms the physiological relevance of N-terminal acetylation of α-syn.
 Notably, N-terminal acetylation is believed to be irreversible in mammalian cells due to the lack of a known N-terminal deacetyltransferase.
 Hence, it is crucial to investigate the impact of N-acetylation on the function of α-syn.
 To further probe the influence of N-acetylation on α-syn-mediated SV clustering, we incubated mouse SVs with various α-syn variants (Figure 1b, upper panel).
 We next measured the extent of SV clustering by utilizing dynamic light scattering (DLS) to monitor alterations in particle diameters, as well as using negatively stained transmission electron microscopy (TEM) (Figure 1b, middle and lower panel).
 Notably, N-acetylation significantly amplified α-syn’s capacity to cluster SVs, which requires the N-terminal thirty residues (Figure 1c–d).
 These findings imply that N-acetylation augments SV clustering.

 ![Figure 1.](https://cdn.elifesciences.org/articles/97228/elife-97228-fig1-v1.jpg)

 **Figure 1.:** (a) α-syn is N-terminally acetylated in cells.
 Upper panel: Schematic representation of the delivery of 15N-labeled N-terminally unmodified α-syn (un-α-syn) into mammalian cells through electroporation.
 Lower panel: Comparisons of 2D 1H-15N HSQC spectra of N-acetylated α-syn (Ac-α-syn) (black) with in-buffer un-α-syn (blue) and in-cell un-α-syn (red).
 Distinct assignments for nuclear magnetic resonance (NMR) cross-peaks corresponding to amino acids in Ac-α-syn and un-α-syn are enclosed and labeled. (b) Scheme of experimental design for the functional study of Ac-α-syn on SV clustering.
 SVs isolated from mouse brains were added to Ac-α-syn (Upper) for measuring size distribution by dynamic light scattering (DLS) (middle panel), and the sample was further visualized by using negatively stained transmission electron microscopy (TEM) (lower panel). (c) The influences of N-acetylation of α-syn and (d) α-syn without the N-terminal thirty residues on SV clustering measured by DLS.
 The X-axis represents the number percent of the single SV and clustered SVs counted by DLS.
 Error bars are standard deviations from three biological replicates. **p-value <0.01; ***p-value <0.001; analysis by Student’s t-test. (e) Representative negatively stained TEM images of the single SV and clustered SVs in SV samples with no α-syn (gray) and Ac-α-syn (red), respectively.
-Figure 1—source data 1 (c&d): the DLS numerical data of SV&Ac-α-syn, SV&un-α-syn, SV&Δ30-α-Syn, and SV-only (three biological replicates of each sample).Figure 1—source data 1.
+Figure 1—source data 1 (c&d): the DLS numerical data of SV&Ac-α-syn, SV&un-α-syn, SV&Δ30-α-Syn, and SV-only (three biological replicates of each sample).

-## LPC mediates the enhancement of vesicle clustering by N-terminal acetylation of α-syn
+### LPC mediates the enhancement of vesicle clustering by N-terminal acetylation of α-syn

 In our previous work, we found that α-syn can bind to both negatively charged dioleoyl-phosphoserine (DOPS) (Diao et al., 2013) and neutral LPC (Lai et al., 2023).
 Building on this, we sought to examine how N-acetylation affects SV clustering that arises from the interaction between α-syn and either of these lipids.
 To assess clustering functionality with specific lipid compositions, we synthesized liposomes mimicking SVs that contained either LPC or DOPS.
 We then used a single-vesicle clustering assay to track the clustering mediated by Ac-α-syn and un-α-syn (Figure 2a).
 Importantly, we observed that N-acetylation considerably boosted the clustering ability of α-syn with LPC-containing liposomes (Figure 2b).
 In contrast, N-acetylation did not increase the clustering of liposomes containing DOPS (Figure 2c).
 Therefore, LPC is responsible for the increased SV clustering activity by N-terminally acetylated α-syn.